 How long does a certified translation typically take?

-At Professional Interpreting Canada, our standard turnaround is 24 to 48 hours for most single-document translations.
-Complex multi-page documents, or applications involving many documents at once, may take longer.
+At Professional Interpreting Canada, standard turnaround is 24 to 48 hours for most single-document translations.
+Complex multi-page documents, or applications involving many documents at once, can take longer.
 If you have a firm submission deadline driven by an ITA expiry date or a visa appointment, tell us when you request your quote so we can prioritize accordingly.

 What happens if IRCC returns my application because of a translation issue?